How to Recover From Intense Workouts

 About two hours after your workout you should have a whole food meal that contains 50% complex carbs (think broccoli, sweet potatoes and cauliflower) 30% protein and 20% healthy fats.

-Here's a workout you should try:
+Here's a plan for women you should try:

 Sleep is the mechanism by which the human body recovers and rebuilds from the demands that we place upon it.
 People who push their body to the limit need higher demands than most.
 It is critical, therefore, that they, not only not abuse, but actually prioritize sleep.
 Lack of regular, quality sleep will exhibit itself in the form of impaired performance.
 So, make sure that you get your set point every night.
 How much is that?